twhl-community/HalfLife.UnifiedSdk.MapDecompiler/README.md

 Includes code from Sledge by Daniel 'Logic & Trick' Walder: https://github.com/LogicAndTrick/sledge Includes code from Sledge.Formats by Daniel 'Logic & Trick' Walder: https://github.com/LogicAndTrick/sledge-formats

+# Decompiler strategies

+2 decompilers strategies are supported: Tree-based and Face-To-Brush.

+## Tree-based decompiler

+This decompiler works by processing the [Binary Space Partitioning](https://en.wikipedia.org/wiki/Binary_space_partitioning) tree for hull 0 (point hull) for each brush model.

+The world itself is model 0 and contains all brushes not tied to a brush entity.
+Each brush entity adds one brush model to the map.

+The process used to generate brushes works by first calculating the bounding box for the model, then adding 8 units extra to it to account for walls on the outermost brush faces in the map.

+A brush of that size is then created, and is split in 2 repeatedly by walking the BSP tree.

+The resulting set of brushes is an approximate representation of the original map, but is not perfectly accurate.

+The texturing phase tries to find the face that the generated brushes faces are the closest match.

+If brush optimization is set to best texture match the brush is split if needed to more closely match the original brush face.

+If brush merging is enabled brushes that are found to have the same contents (e.g. solid, water, etc) and texture properties and that form a convex brush are merged together.

+Finally, each brush is converted to its map source file representation.

+Brushes that have no textures on any faces are skipped.
+This includes brushes that originated as `CLIP` or `NULL` textured brushes.
+This can leave some brush entities without any brushes.

+## Face-To-Brush decompiler

+This decompiler works by converting each brush face in the map to a brush of its own.

+This uses the map's visual meshes used to render brush models.
+This does not include `CLIP` brushes and brushes whose texture is stripped by the compiler (e.g. `NULL`).

+The process used to generate brushes works by first merging faces that have matching texture properties and that form a single flat and convex polygon.

+Each face is then converted to a brush by cloning the polygon, inverting it and offsetting it by the inverse of the face normal to form the back face.
+Additional faces are generated to connect the two faces.

+Finally, each brush is converted to its map source file representation.

 # Requirements

 You will need the .NET 6 or newer Desktop Runtime (the .NET SDK includes the runtime): https://dotnet.microsoft.com/en-us/download